alxayeed/fooderlich-2.0/README.md

 - By providing an Interface for the repository, you can switch between different repositories.
 For example, you can switch between real and mocked repositories.
 - Mock services are a way to provide dummy data.

+### Chapter 14 - Streams
+- Streams are a way to asynchronously send data to other parts of the app.
+- We usually create streams by using StreamController.
+- Use StreamBuilder to add a stream to our UI.
+- Abstract classes, or interfaces, are a great way to abstract functionality.

 ## Widgets & Classes
 - [AppBar](https://api.flutter.dev/flutter/material/AppBar-class.html)